 Teams are led by a single attending, but may include any combination of residents and students.
-Hospitals that have residents and medical students are referred to as teaching hospitals.
+Hospitals with residents and medical students are referred to as teaching hospitals.

 2:15 pm: FYI, all medical students and residents move up the medical totem pole by one rung on July 1.
 Always.
 If you’re a patient, you may want to avoid teaching hospitals in July.
 We’re all new to our respective roles.

-3:23 pm: Learning how to gown and glove for surgery is surprisingly more complicated than it would appear.
+3:23 pm: Learning how to gown and glove for surgery is surprisingly more complicated than it appears.

 June 26: Wednesday

 2:10 pm: During lunch I received my schedule for the next eight weeks.
-I start with four weeks of inpatient medicine, followed by four weeks of outpatient medicine.
-Inpatient means the patient is admitted to the hospital, and stays there overnight.
+I start with four weeks of inpatient internal medicine, followed by four weeks of outpatient medicine.
+Inpatient means the patient is admitted to the hospital and stays there overnight.
 Within the hospital, the sickest patients go to the Intensive Care Unit (ICU).
 Slightly less sick patients are in the Step-down unit; which is one tier less intense than ICU-level care.
 The most stable inpatients are on the floor, and are called floor patients.
-On the other hand, outpatient typically means a clinic, where a patient would go for a doctor’s appointment or check up.
-This may seem obvious to some people but my mother, who has no medical background, has informed me that I need to explain these distinctions.
+On the other hand, outpatient typically means a clinic, where a patient goes for doctors’ appointments or checkups.
+This may seem obvious to some people, but my mother, who has no medical background, has informed me that I need to explain these distinctions.

 5:25 pm: Afternoon lectures on wound care provided us with some nasty images of pus-ridden infections and made me excited for my surgery rotation.
-I’ve never fainted at the sight of blood and guts, but we were just warned that fainting tends to happen to third years.
+I’ve never fainted at the sight of blood and guts, but we were just warned that third years happen to faint with alarming regularity.
 The professor informed us that it usually happens on days when we’re feeling really sleep deprived and haven’t eaten, drank, or sat down all day.
 Which apparently are most days of third year.

 June 27: Thursday

-11:53 pm: Morning lectures were chock full of review about viruses, bacterial infections, and other infectious diseases.
+11:53 am: Morning lectures were chock full of review about viruses, bacteria, and other infectious diseases.

-5:43 pm: I decided to go to medical school when I was twenty-four years old.
+5:43 pm: I decided to go to medical school at age 24.
 After studying art history and studio art in undergrad, I earned a master’s degree in counseling psychology and art therapy.
 I then worked at a top-notch hospital in Chicago.
 My mornings were spent on the inpatient psychiatry ward and in the afternoons I did bedside counseling and art therapy with children and young adults.
-Most of my patients on the various medicine wards were very sick, often staying in the hospital for weeks at a time.
-I developed wonderful relationships with my patients and I would inevitably get attached to them.
+Most of my patients on the various medicine wards were severely ill, often staying in the hospital for weeks at a time.
+I developed wonderful relationships with my patients and would inevitably bond with them.
 I mourned them when they died, attended their memorials, and cried with their family members; it felt as if my friends were routinely dying.
-I hated my job but loved being at the hospital, so the abridged story is that I decided to go to medical school.
+I hated my job but loved being at the hospital, so, the abridged story is that I decided to go to medical school.

 June 28: Friday

-2:15 pm: We’re back in the auditorium, sitting through a ceremony officially welcoming all the third year students to our clinical years.
-Everyone looks prim, proper, and eager in our freshly laundered white coats.
+2:15 pm: We’re back in the auditorium, sitting through a ceremony officially welcoming all the third-year students to our clinical years.
+Everyone looks prim, proper, and eager in freshly laundered white coats.
 We’re reciting the oath we took at our induction into the field of medicine at the start of medical school.
 Instead of reciting the Hippocratic Oath, a few students wrote an oath to represent our class and what entering medicine means to us at this time and place in our lives.
-The Dean of Something Important is back at the podium, continuing to spew more warnings about third year.
+The Dean of Something Important is back at the podium, spewing more warnings about third year.
 Right now she is reminding us to rely on each other and help each other through the year.
 She is telling us to reach out if we are drowning and need help.
 “Suicide is not the answer,” she informs us.
 I look at my closest friends, Piper, Sophia, Jane, and Maggie, and get the feeling I have no idea what I’m in for but I’m glad these women are sitting on either side of me.
-The Dean of Whatever concludes her speech with, “Congratulations on making to third year, thank you for listening, and good luck.”
+The Dean of Whatever concludes her speech with, “Congratulations on making it to third year.
+Thank you for listening, and good luck.”